wesleimp-deprecated/wesleimp.github.io/_posts/2021-3-29-elixir-and-erlang-code-in-the-same-umbrella-project.md

 end
 {% endhighlight %}

-# 3. Create and Erlang project in umbrella
+# 3. Create an Erlang project in umbrella
 I'll create an Erlang project using `rebar3` also inside the `apps` folder.

 {% highlight sh %}